sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 membership_retention_criteria=true | Returns the criteria set for membership retention (for membership based loyalty program) - in a specific duration, the minimum number of visits and minimum lifetime purchases amount required to continue in the same tier/membership mlp=true | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty) coupon_limit | Limits the number of coupon interactions (issued,redeemed and expired).
 Example: coupon_limit=5 retrieves 5 recent coupon interactions coupon_offset | Retrieves next set of coupons according to issual sequence.
-For example, coupon_offset=1, fetches all coupons excluding the first coupon issued to the customer; coupon_offset=5, excludes the first 5 coupons issued to the customer and returns remaining coupons. coupon_order_by | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
+For example, if 10 coupons are issued to a customer till date, then coupon_offset=6, returns the 7th, 8th, 9th, and 10th coupon (ignoring the first 6 coupons) coupon_order_by | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
 Values: created_date, created_by, valid_till respectively